dotrider/nosponsors/README.md

-### nosponsors ###
+# #nosponsors off-road #

 No sponsors allows car/off-road enthusiast to collaborate with vehicle builds for off-road use.
-It's a community where users can exchange ideas, get tips, help or resources from the community with the goal to work on their own vehicle builds.
+It's a community where users can exchange ideas, get tips, help or resources from the community with the goal to encourange users to work on their own vehicle builds.

-## Login/Register page ##
+## Login/Register section ##

 Landing page consist of an off-road terrain background with a login/register form
 - Users can signin or register if they don't have an account

-- Demo signin
+Demo signin
 - Email: test@email.com
 - Password: t

 ![](signin.gif)

 ## Forum page ##